SUSE/cap-terraform/aks/README.md

 ## Results

+* All CAP services including Stratos and Metrics would be installed with an Ingress Controller.
+You can configure the endpoint settings in the various helm chart configuration values in the cap-charts directory.

 * A kubeconfig named `kubeconfig` is generated in the same directory TF is run from.
 Set your `KUBECONFIG` env var to point to this file.

 * The `helm install`s should have been triggered as part of step 4.
-Check the pods in uaa, scf, stratos and metrics namespace to make sure they all come up and are ready.
+Check the pods in kubecf, stratos and metrics namespace to make sure they all come up and are ready.